usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 #### 6.1.2.3.
 Replacement of Lost Authentication Factor

 If a subscriber loses all authenticators of a factor necessary to complete multi-factor authentication and has been identity proofed at IAL 2 or 3, that subscriber SHALL repeat the identity proofing process.
-An abbreviated proofing process, confirming the binding of the claimant to previously-supplied evidence MAY be used if the CSP has retained the evidence from the original proofing process pursuant to a privacy risk assessment as described in [SP 800-63A](sp800-63a.html) section 4.2.
+An abbreviated proofing process, confirming the binding of the claimant to previously-supplied evidence MAY be used if the CSP has retained the evidence from the original proofing process pursuant to a privacy risk assessment as described in [SP 800-63A, Section 4.2](sp800-63a.html#genProofReqs).
 The CSP SHALL require the claimant to authenticate using an authenticator of the remaining factor, if any, to confirm binding to the existing identity.
 Reestablishment of authentication factors at IAL 3 SHALL be done in person and SHALL verify the biometric collected during the proofing process.

 The CSP SHOULD send a notification of the event to the subscriber; this MAY be the same notice as is required as part of the proofing process.